Researching the Legal System of the Lao People’s Democratic Republic

 In the event that it is deemed necessary, the National Assembly Standing Committee may decide to establish a special court.[123]
 This power is endorsed by The Law on People’s Court No. 22/NA dated 10 May 2017 (“Law on People’s Court”) to be exercised through the establishment of Children’s Courts.[124]
 However, the resolution of the National Assembly for the establishment of Children’s Court has yet been passed.

 The Law on People’s Court No. 22/NA dated 10 May 2017 (“Law on People’s Court”) clarifies the provisions in the Constitution on People’s Court.
-It develops on the same principle that there are 3 levels of court procedure, namely court of first instance, court of appeal, and Supreme Court levels.[125]
+It develops on the same principle that there are three levels of court procedure, namely court of first instance, court of appeal, and Supreme Court levels.[125]
 Using the procedural levels as basis, the Law on People’s Court defines the authorities of People’s Courts as follows:[126]

 The Law on People’s Court defines the authorities of the Military Court to be the administration of criminal cases involving military officials, military activities and the offence committed by non-military persons that impacted public securities or military.[129]